 Ratchet & Clank: Rift Apart is the 16th Ratchet & Clank game and shares similar gameplay to previous much-beloved games in the series.
 The PS5 exclusive combines a third-person shooter with a platformer as the duo set off – once again – to save the universe, this time switching between dimensions and introducing a new playable Lombax character, Rivet.

 “Excellent use of the PS5 hardware, great addition to the series.
 Super fancy fur animations.
 Wish it was longer!”
-Nick Hack, Head of Marketing
+Nick H, Head of Marketing

 Available on: Microsoft Windows, macOS, Nintendo Switch, Xbox One, Xbox Series S/X